 East Side Sports is a youth sports organization that provides a recreational soccer program in the fall and a basketball program in the winter.
 The program is designed to be fun and instructional, while providing developmentally-appropriate levels of skill instruction, team orientation, and competition–with an emphasis on enjoying learning to play the game.
 The soccer League was established over 50 years ago under the leadership of Cliff Stevenson, legendary soccer and lacrosse coach at Brown University.
 Since 1999 it has been operated by Rick Clarkson, father of four sons who all participated in the league for several years and are now coaching their children in the program.
 The basketball league began at Moses Brown as the WIGS and CSB programs and transitioned to East Side Sports in 2005.
 Currently these programs serve almost 700 children annually, ages 3 through Grade 8, in the greater Providence area.

 2. Is East Side Sports just for children of East Side families?

 No, East Side Sports, Inc. is just the name.
 While the program originally began on the “East Side” of Providence, it has long since grown beyond this area.
 The league is for all children in the greater Providence area, including surrounding Rhode Island and Massachusetts communities, who wish to participate and whose families embrace the values of teamwork, sportsmanship, and enjoyment of youth sports.

 3. How do I sign up?

-Registration for SOCCER should be completed on-line through clicking on the “Register” button on various pages of this Website which will send you to the registration website operated by Playerspace.com.
+Registration for SOCCER should be completed on-line by clicking on the “Register” button on various pages of this Website, which will send you to the registration website operated by Playerspace.com.
 If you experience technical difficulties, registration forms can be downloaded and mailed in to the PO Box listed.
 BASKETBALL registration must be completed by downloading the form and mailing it in.